 1. Communication and community

-We will always communicate in a transparent manner and keep open channels on our social media.
-We will educate and raise awareness to the community and customers via our blog posts focusing on sustainability topics and promoting sustainable lifestyles.
-We want our community and customers to make educated decisions on consumption and feel like they can make a difference into policy issues from the bottom up.
+We will always communicate transparently and keep open channels on our social media.
+We will educate and raise awareness among the community and customers via our blog posts focusing on sustainability topics and promoting sustainable lifestyles.
+We want our community and customers to make educated decisions on consumption and feel like they can make a difference in policy issues from the bottom up.
 We want to inspire and be a part of the discourse.
 (Goal 4/13)

 2. Our packaging

-We promise that all our packaging will be either compostable, from recycled materials or reusable.
-Our view on packaging is inspired by the idea of a circular economy.
-As a brand we will turn our back on all linear economy principles (make, use, dispose) which goes against a sustainable consumption.
+We promise that all our packaging will be either compostable, recycled materials or reusable.
+Our view on the packaging is inspired by the idea of a circular economy.
+As a brand, we will turn our back on all linear economy principles (make, use, dispose of), which goes against sustainable consumption.
 Instead, we embrace the principles of a circular economy in a spirit of reduce, reuse, recycle.

-All writing is printed with soy-based ink colors as opposed to the usual petroleum-based inks.
-All cardboard is FSC certified or produced from recycled wood pulp.
+All writing is printed with soy-based ink colours instead of the usual petroleum-based inks.
+In addition, all cardboard is FSC certified or produced from recycled wood pulp.

 As we lose visibility once shipping our packaging to customers, we want to clearly communicate what can be done to extend the lifecycle or post upcycle ideas for inspiration via our blog.
 (Goal 12/4/15)